VisionUnite: A Vision-Language Foundation Model for Ophthalmology Enhanced with Clinical Knowledge: Experiments

 \subsection{Diagnostic Errors Analysis between Ophthalmologist and Large Vision-Language Models}

 To analyze the outputs of the models thoroughly, we investigate their diagnostic errors and contrast them with assessments from ophthalmologists.
 We categorize these errors into two types: missed and incorrect errors.
 Missed errors pertain to incomplete yet correct diagnoses, while incorrect errors include entirely wrong diagnoses and partially correct diagnoses with additional, irrelevant errors.
 Our goal is to evaluate the completeness and accuracy of responses, noting omissions or irrelevant inclusions.
 Additionally, we assess error severity, which is categorized as error-free, minor, or major errors based on the impact on clinical judgment and treatment specificity.
 Minor errors encompass overlooked partial signs not critical to overall judgment or unnecessary diagnoses, as well as generalized treatment recommendations that lack specificity.
 Major errors include significantly incorrect responses.
 We also evaluate the potential for physical or mental harm resulting from the answers, grading potential health risks based on severity and likelihood.
 No harm is considered error-free, mild or moderate harm is considered minor errors, and serious harm or deaths are considered major errors.
-As shown in Figure \ref{Fig4}, we analyze the diagnostic errors in five different situations: overall, single disease, multiple diseases, single sign, and multiple signs.
+As shown in Table \ref{Fig4} and Table \ref{Fig4-2}, we analyze the diagnostic errors in five different situations: overall, single disease, multiple diseases, single sign, and multiple signs.
 Specifically, VisionUnite and ophthalmologists perform better than Gemini Pro and GPT-4V in various situations.
-Overall, VisionUnite performs the best in the "incorrect error" dimension, achieving an error-free rate of 78.15\%, which is 4.82\% higher than that of ophthalmologists with a corresponding p-value of 0.035.
+Overall, VisionUnite performs the best in the "incorrect error" dimension, achieving an error-free rate of 78.15\%, which is 4.82\% higher than that of ophthalmologists.
 Ophthalmologists perform better in the "missed error" dimension, achieving an error-free rate of 71.85\%.
-At the same time, we find that incorrect errors are more associated with major errors than minor errors.
+We also find that incorrect errors are more associated with major errors than minor errors.
 Compared to missed errors, incorrect errors often lead to more serious consequences.
-However, the results also indicate that there is still a certain gap between VisionUnite and ophthalmologists in the diagnosis of multiple diseases, and it also indicates that the understanding and reasoning abilities of models for images need to be further improved to reach the level of ophthalmologists.
-The details of the classification criteria for diagnostic errors are in Table 2 in the appendix.
+The diagnostic error analysis also provides evidence of VisionUnite's interpretability advantages by comparing the performance between models and doctors.
+The details of the classification criteria for diagnostic errors are in the appendix.